zethkane/DataGrip.PokemonSqlLab/README.md

 For Part 4 specifically also leave a comment explaining how your query is deciding who the strongest trainer is

-Once all of that is done, submit your file.
+Once all of that is done, submit your file by saving it in the "answers" directory and commititing it to your fork.